 There is a comprehensive range of business regulatory support services available to help and advise businesses to be more successful and compliant.

 We will acknowledge your application on receipt.
 In the unlikely event you have not heard anything from us at the end of the processing timescale detailed in 'Issue of site licence' above, tacit consent does not apply and your application is not deemed granted.
-Please contact licensing services in this situation.
+Please contact licensing services in this situation using the contact details below.

 Generally, there is no expiry date for a site licence.
 However, if the relevant planning permission is for a limited period, the site licence must expire at the same time as the planning permission.